Winter Solstice

 Winter Solstice feels like something ancient and deeply ingrained in my ancestral memory.
 It honors the waning sun, the sleeping earth, the breathless pause before the return of the light.

-This season of scarcity reminds us that we too are wild creatures belonging to this earth, and that we like the fox and the stag and the bear need the bright sun and the green growing things to survive.
+This season of scarcity reminds us that we too are wild creatures belonging to this earth, and that we, like fox and stag and bear, need the bright sun and the green growing things to survive.

-The Solstice is a vigil for the continuation of life.
+The Winter Solstice is a vigil for the continuation of life.

-My simple, grounding Solstice rituals make me feel deeply connected to the season and to the earth herself.
+The simple, grounding Solstice rituals I'll share below make me feel deeply connected to the season and to the earth.
 For me, maintaining this connection is so important in order to navigate the winter months with a healthy spirit and mindset.

 Bring the Forest Home